jeffreykegler/hoonlint/misc/whitespace.md

-COLSIG is 1-running, and normal COLSIG indentation indents the runsteps one stop past the anchor column, and the final TISTIS at the anchor column.
+COLSIG is 1-running, and normal COLSIG indentation indents the runsteps one stop past the anchor column, and puts the final TISTIS at the anchor column.
 This is exactly what we see.

 ### Second example